 With a distinguished background as an alumnus of Montclair State University, Ashley has accumulated an impressive array of accomplishments.
-Notably, she served as the captivating female vocalist for the renowned International Headlining Rock-Band Gogol Bordello for over six years.
-Her exceptional talent also led her to be chosen as a backup singer for esteemed Multi-Platinum Recording Artists such as Rachel Platten and Andy Grammer, performing live on prestigious platforms like Good Morning America, Kelly & Michael, VH1 and more.
+Notably, she served as the captivating female vocalist for the renowned International Headlining Rock-Band Gogol Bordello for over six years, opening for artists such as Green Day, Aretha Franklin, Nile Rodgers, My Chemical Romance, and more.
+Her exceptional talent also led her to be chosen as a backup singer for esteemed Multi-Platinum Recording Artists such as Rachel Platten and Andy Grammer, performing live on prestigious platforms like Good Morning America, Kelly & Michael, VH1 Live, and more.

 Instagram: @thatgirltobi | @bttythebee